• Skip to primary navigation

 Where are feijoas grown in the world?

 Although native to South America feijoas have been truly adopted as their own by New Zealanders.
-The plants are found far and wide in gardens, farms and streetscapes through the country, both as ornamental trees and for its fruit.
-Its a very popular fruit and flavoring, with supermarkets selling everything from feijoa juice and yogurt, to cereals, jams and even chocolate.
+The plants are found far and wide in gardens, farms and streetscapes throughout the country, both as ornamental trees and for its fruit.
+It's a very popular fruit and flavoring, with supermarkets selling everything from feijoa juice and yogurt, to cereals, jams and even chocolate.

 Feijoa flowers